Henry Caldwell

-Lieutenant-Colonel Henry Caldwell (c.
-1735 – 1810) was a Canadian army and militia officer, a successful businessman and a member of the Legislative Council of Lower Canada.
+Henry Caldwell (c.
+1735 – 28 May 1810) was a distinguished military officer, successful businessman, and influential member of the Legislative Council of Lower Canada.
+Known for his leadership during critical battles such as the Siege of Quebec, he also became a prominent landowner and key figure in the economic and political development of the colony in the late 18th and early 19th centuries.

 Early life

 The youngest son of Sir John Caldwell (d.
 1744) 3rd Bt., of Castle Caldwell & Wellsborough, High Sheriff of Fermanagh; by his wife Anne (d.
 1769), daughter of the Very Rev. John Trench (d.
-1725) of Moate, Co.
-Galway; Dean of Raphoe.
+1725) of Moate, County Galway; Dean of Raphoe.

 Capture of Louisbourg

 Henry Caldwell fought with distinction at the capture of Louisbourg, Cape Breton, afterward promoted to captain by James Wolfe (who included him in his will) and assistant quartermaster to General Guy Carleton, 1st Baron Dorchester during the Siege of Quebec.

 Post-military career

 Caldwell retired from the British army with the rank of major in 1774, remaining in Quebec.
 He leased land that had belonged to Governor George Murray (British Army officer) and built Caldwell Manor.
 The following year he served as a Lieutenant-Colonel with the militia during the defence of Sainte-Foy and was chosen to carry the dispatches reporting the victory to London.

+In a June 15, 1776, letter written aboard HMS Hunter, Caldwell gives a vivid first-hand account of his leadership during the American Battle of Quebec.
+He describes chairing a council of war with naval officers and militia colonels to resolve “that the town should be defended to the last,” arranging for the Lizard and Hunter sloops to winter in Quebec and furnish men to bolster the garrison, and personally supervising the repair of merlons, embrasures and the mounting of over 140 artillery pieces.
+Caldwell also led the decisive sortie of December 31, 1775, which drove back Benedict Arnold’s forces and took some 400 prisoners.
+The same letter recounts extensive losses to his private property—his mill’s wheat and flour were seized, and his La Gorgendière residence was burned—amounting to roughly £2,000, for which he later petitioned the Crown as a “poor ruined farmer” loyal to the King.

 His military service earned him the King's praise, financial reward and a seat in the Canadian parliament.
 In 1787 he was promoted to colonel of the Quebec Battalion of British Militia, a rank he held until June 1794.
 Described as 'a handsome soldier', Caldwell was supposed to be the inspiration for the character Colonel Ed Rivers in the novel The History of Emily Montague, by Frances Brooke.